mees-van-wel/hexa-center-website/src/routes/guide/scheduling/calendar/index.md

 # Calendar

-The calendar module is part of the essentials module in Hexa Center.
-Use the calendar function to create appointments, view your colleagues appointments and create video calls.
+The calendar addon is part of the scheduling module in Hexa Center.
+Use the calendar addon to create appointments, view your colleagues appointments and create video calls.

 ## 1. Calendar definition

-The calendar functionality in Hexa Center allows users to schedule and organize appointments, providing a centralized platform for managing time-sensitive tasks and events.
+The calendar addon in Hexa Center allows users to schedule and organize appointments, providing a centralized platform for managing time-sensitive tasks and events.
 View users' appointments, create appointments yourself, send out emails notifying users of your new or existing appointment, etc.

 ## 2. Navigating the calendar overview

-To access the calendar overview, navigate to the Calendar tab located under the General section.
+To access the calendar overview, navigate to the Calendar tab located under the Scheduling module.
 The layout of the calendar overview is very similar to what most users are used to, bearing resemblance to the likes of Google and MacOS calendar apps.

 ### 2.1 Collapsing the navigation menu

 To collapse, or hide, the navigation menu, click on the small arrow icon located at the very top of the calendar overview page.
-This action will entirely conceal the menu, providing a more spacious view of the calendar content.
+This action will close the menu, providing a more spacious view of the calendar content.

 ![Calendar collapse button](/images/guide/calendar-navigation-collapse-button.jpg "Calendar collapse button")